 a.
-The SOW Narrative should identify quantifiable project goals and describe how those goals are related to each of the specific needs identified in Rating Factor 2 Need/Distress/Extent of Problem.
+The SOW Narrative must identify quantifiable project goals and describe how those goals are related to each of the specific needs identified for Rating Factor 2 Need/Distress/Extent of Problem.
 Goals are the results or outcomes the applicant intends to accomplish.
 The SOW Narrative should also identify the proposed activities, specific deliverables, and anticipated outcomes consistent with the activities outlined in the required SOW Chart.
 (Up to 6 points)

-For Continued Development Component, the SOW Narrative must provide a description of new activities, the continuation of existing activities or the expansion or creation of systemic investigation(s) based on the needs in the project area or based on prior FHIP funded activities or other fair housing enforcement activities.
-The SOW Narrative must correspond with the activities outlined in the SOW Chart, Attachment A.

-For Establishing New Organizations Component, the SOW Narrative must provide a description of the creation and/or expansion of systemic investigations or other fair housing enforcement activities.
-The SOW Narrative should also reflect enforcement related activities by year two of the grant.
-The SOW Narrative must correspond with the activities outlined in the SOW Chart, Attachment A.
+For Continued Development Component ONLY, the SOW Narrative must provide a description of new activities, the continuation of existing activities or the expansion or creation of systemic investigation(s) based on the needs in the project area or based on prior FHIP funded activities or other fair housing enforcement activities.
+The SOW Narrative must correspond with the activities outlined in the SOW Chart, Appendix A. For Establishing New Organizations Component ONLY, the SOW Narrative must provide a description of the creation and/or expansion of systemic investigations or other fair housing enforcement activities.
+The SOW Narrative must related activities by year two of the grant.
+The SOW Narrative must correspond with the activities outlined in the SOW Narrative must correspond with the activities.

 b.
-SOW Chart (see Appendix A) - All applicants should use the format outlined in Appendix A as an example to describe the organization's specific SOW tasks.
-The Administrative Tasks in Appendix A are standard tasks, but the applicant may edit the section to fit the applicant's tasks.
+SOW Chart [see Appendix A] (Up to 10 points) - All applicants should use the format outlined in Appendix A as an example to describe the organization's specific SOW tasks.
+The Administrative Tasks in Appendix A are standard tasks, but the applicant may edit the section to fit the organization's tasks.
 Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific enforcement activities proposed in the organization's application, including activities, tasks, and proposed outcomes where applicable.
 The SOW program tasks must include complaint intake, complaint investigation, testing for fair housing violations and enforcement of meritorious claims, and describe: